Nors602/BankSystemCPP/README.md

 # BankSystemCPP

 ## Description
-This repository contains **three versions of a simple console-based Bank Management System in C++**, showing the evolution of the project.
+This repository contains **tow versions of a simple console-based Bank Management System in C++**, showing the evolution of the project.
-It allows managing clients and users with CRUD operations, transactions, and user permissions, using **file-based data storage**.
+It allows  clients and users with CRUD operations, transactions, using **file-based data storage**.

-## Projects / Versions
+## Projects / Versionn

 ### 1. Bank System - Version 1
 - Basic client management: